RetroPie/RetroPie-Docs/docs/First-Installation.md

 Select+Left | Input State Slot Decrease
 Select+X | RGUI Menu
 Select+B | Reset

-If you wish to configure more than one controller, you can do so from the start menu of emulationstation.
-For more details on manual controller configurations see this page [Here](https://github.com/petrockblog/RetroPie-Setup/wiki/RetroArch-Configuration).
-See also [HERE](https://github.com/RetroPie/RetroPie-Setup/wiki#controller-configurations)

 For those that are interested, the retroarch controller config that is created after you've followed the aforementioned steps is located in:
 ```